tytydraco/yessleep/out/I_have_unusual_employers.md

 ‘Where is she?’ – Noah asked one of the sergeants.
 The man showed us the way towards the lake.
 As we were approaching the crime scene, I felt my heart in my throat.
 I saw Frank standing at the lake in the company of two police officers.
 Another person was taking photos of something on the ground.
 When we got there I realised what it was.

 Although the body was already decayed, the silhouettes of her face were still visible.
 They told the observer that once she had been a pretty, attractive girl who must have been the dream of many men.
 She was half naked, her trousers were taken off.
-The thought of what terrible thing they might have done to her crossed my mind for a moment.
-Oh, fuck.
-Poor little sweetheart.
+The terrible thought that she might have been raped crossed my mind for a moment.
+Her face was already lifeless but her soul must have been in the heavens – this is how I tried to reassure myself.

 But it wasn’t just the body that shocked me.